Basic Relations

 Overlaps / IsOverlappedBy

-a overlaps b when right boundary of the interval a is inside of the interval b.
-The converse of relation is b is overlapped by a.
+a overlaps b when the right boundary of interval a is within interval b.
+The converse relation is b is overlapped by a.

 Condition: a- < b- < a+ < b+